 We have all been there, the moment you jump as you turn on the light to see a spider scurry across the floor.
 It’s safe to say not a single home is completely free of spiders.
 Even if you haven’t seen one hiding in the corner or clinging to the ceiling of your home, you can be assured they’re living among you.
 As the weather turns cold you will see more spiders entering your home on a regular basis.
-Typically seeing one spider scurrying across the floor isn’t enough reason to seek pest control services.
+Typically seeing one spider scurrying across the floor isn’t enough reason to seek spider control services.
 Although, if this becomes a routine event, you may want to call a professional.
 Most of the varieties of spiders found in Utah are harmless but some can make your home a dangerous place.
 Here are the four most common spiders in Utah to watch out for and where to find them:

-The Black Widow spider is common in Utah and throughout all of North America.
+The Black Widow spider is a common spider in Utah and throughout all of North America.
 It is important to realize that the Black Widow is classified as one of the most dangerous species in Utah.
 The signature look of the mature female Black Widow is the very distinctive hourglass mark under the abdomen and a black shiny coat.
 Black widows can appear lighter, or duller in color before maturity and the males may lack the red marking.

 These spiders usually live in areas that are undisturbed.
 Some of these areas include rocks, piles of wood, on or inside fences, and gaps in buildings or homes where debris has fallen.
 If bit by a Black Widow, there is a chance you may just feel a little pain and some swelling.
 In some cases, the reaction can be life-threatening.
 The symptoms of a bite include high blood pressure, vomiting, confusion, muscle spasms, shock and other serious conditions.
 Get medical help immediately if you think you may have been bitten by a Black Widow Spider.